 Replace the existing six-unit 126 MW generating station (in operation since 1947) and add integrated emergency bypass capability to ensure reliable long-term generation and to mitigate earthquake risk and environmental risk to fish and fish habitat.
-BC Hydro has applied to the BCUC for a Certificate of Public Necessity and Convenience (CPCN) for this project and is awaiting the BCUC's decision.
-BC Hydro's Board has approved an initial \$98 million in funding for this project.
+In February 2013, BC Hydro received a Certificate of Public Convenience and Necessity from the BCUC for the project.